You are here: Home > Court Offices >Domestic Relations

 How long does it take to get the Support?

 This depends on where the absent parent lives.
-If he or she lives in the county where the action is filed, it usually only takes about 4 weeks.
+If he or she lives in the county where the action is filed, it usually only takes about 4 weeks once a support order entered.

 Can you locate a missing parent?